hambonesoftware/SOW/README.md

-# SimpleSpecs
+# SOW (Scope-of-Work Header Baseline)

-SimpleSpecs parses engineering specification PDFs and structures the extracted data for downstream workflow automation.
+SOW is a trimmed adaptation of the SimpleSpecs codebase that focuses on the parts needed to ingest PDF documents, parse their contents, and align headers into a reliable outline.
+All specification extraction, approval, and risk comparison code has been removed so the application now provides a lean foundation for future Scope-of-Work features.

 ## Local development

 1. Create and activate a virtual environment:
    ```bash
    python3.12 -m venv .venv